 credit, you have to complete the entire lab and answer all parts.

-Use full sentences explaining your results, show work, insert and properly label tables
+Use full sentences explaining your results, show your work, insert and properly label tables

 and plots, proofread, and use correct units.
 Make comments if you are